Kratom comes from a plant known as Mitragyna speciosa. The substance is in powder or tablet form.

 - Transition to a treatment program

-Making a decision to stop using Kratom takes courage.
+Deciding to stop using kratom takes courage.
+Southeast Addiction can help you, from assessing your condition to helping you through our treatment program and beyond.
 You are on your way to living your best life.
-Southeast Addiction can help you from assessing your condition to helping you through our treatment program and beyond.

 During your stay, specialists will help with your mental and physical well-being.
-Research shows that people who attend a professional detox center program have a much better chance at stopping their use of a substance for longer than those who don’t.
+Research shows that people who attend a professional detox center program have a much better chance of stopping substance use for longer than those who don’t.

 Entering a Kratom Detox Center